next-game-solutions/tronr/README.md

         robust mechanism to extract large amounts of data from the TRON blockchain.
 However, the Tronscan API was chosen due to the richer and more schema-consistent data it returns.
-As the TronGrid API matures, our decision to use the Tronscan API in `tronr` may change in the future.
+As the TronGrid API matures, the decision on using the Tronscan API in `tronr` may be re-considered.
     -   Attempts to perform frequent and/or “heavy” queries from the same IP address using `tronr` may be treated by the Tronscan servers as [denial-of-service